ducs-office/ducs-office-automation-docs/source/docs/trade-offs.md

 > 3. An external - as stated above
 > 4. A faculty teacher

-The supervisor and cosupervisor can only be set by the office, while the other members (adviors) of the research committee are set by the scholar's supervisor.
+The supervisor and cosupervisor can only be set by the office, while the other members (advisors) of the research committee are set by the scholar's supervisor.
 Moreover, any of these members can be replaced by the same authority as above.
 Once replaced, the constituent members need to be recorded with their tenure.
-An update takes place without recording a members's tenure, while a replacement means changing the member and creating a record of the previous entry with their tenure.
+An update takes place without recording a member's tenure, while a replacement means changing the member and creating a record of the previous entry with their tenure.

 For eg:
 If the research committee of a scholar consists of - `Supervisor 'A', Cosupervisor 'B' and external 'C'`